Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Related Work

 \section{Related Work}

-A session segmentation method aims to detect segment points in sequences of user-item interactions occurring within a continuous time period in the e-commerce domain.
-The concept of a session varies across different domains.
-For instance, in the web domain, sessions are typically represented as sequences of user queries or web page visits; in dialogue systems, they correspond to exchanges of utterances between users; and in the e-commerce domain, they are often defined by users' product browsing histories.
-This section provides a brief historical overview of how session segmentation has been approached across various domains, such as the web and dialogue systems, before focusing on its application and challenges in the e-commerce domain.
+A session segmentation method aims to identify segmentation points in sequences of user-item interactions within a continuous time period in the e-commerce domain.
+The concept of a session varies across domains.
+For instance, in the web domain, sessions are typically represented as sequences of user queries or web page visits; in dialogue systems, they correspond to exchanges of utterances between users; and in the e-commerce domain, they are often defined by users' browsing histories.
+This section provides a brief overview of how session segmentation has been approached in various domains, such as the web and dialogue systems, and then focuses on its application and challenges in the e-commerce domain.